-How to Support Your Child While Transitioning from one Activity to the Next
+Smooth Transitions: Help Your Child Move from One Activity to the Next

 Have you noticed that the minute you tell your child it’s time to leave somewhere, a tantrum starts brewing?
 If this is a common occurrence in your household, I want you to know that you are not alone.
 Transitions are tough for our little ones and often trigger a tantrum.